WPTechInnovation/wpw-doc-dev/docs/internal-structure.md

 ## What's happening inside the SDK

 We have open sourced the wrappers, example apps, and the Golang SDK.
-For more information, see [Home](home).
+For an overview, see [Home](home).

 Click [here](architecture) for more information about the Worldpay Within architecture.